awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 + Add Performance Insights data to existing monitoring dashboards
 + Build monitoring tools

 To use the Performance Insights API, enable Performance Insights on one of your Amazon RDS DB instances\.
-For information about enabling Performance Insights, see [Enabling and disabling Performance Insights](USER_PerfInsights.Enabling.md)\.
+For information about enabling Performance Insights, see [Turning Performance Insights on and off](USER_PerfInsights.Enabling.md)\.
 For more information about the Performance Insights API, see the [Amazon RDS Performance Insights API Reference](https://docs.aws.amazon.com/performance-insights/latest/APIReference/Welcome.html)\.

 The Performance Insights API provides the following operations\.